Grade and Record Policies

 Our Science and Mathematics Labs are designed to provide students with one-on-one tutoring for all levels of Math and most Science courses.
 No matter your home campus, you can receive the support you need.
 Science and Math tutors work with students on homework assignments, assist students with understanding lecture topics and lab experiments, help with review tips for exams, and provide students with additional resources, including online resources, that can enhance the students’ learning process.

-available not only for courses in those disciplines but for any course in which those skills may be required.
-Tutors are available to work with students in-person on campus and in virtual environments to provide students with the highest quality instructional support possible.
-Hours of operation and contact information for each tutoring center can be found in the Student Resources section of the TCC website under Tutoring Services.
+TCC offers in-person and virtual tutoring for students.
+Tutoring in math, writing, and world languages is available not only for courses in those disciplines but for any course in which those skills may be required.
+Tutors are available to work with students on campus and in virtual environments to provide students with the highest quality instructional support possible.
+Hours of operation and contact information for each tutoring center can be found in the Student Resources section of the TCC website under Tutoring Centers.

-TCC has partnered with Smarthinking, a company that provides academically certified, live 24-7 support, offers tutoring in multiple subject areas to online students.
-In most subjects, you can get one-on-one homework help in minutes.
-Smarthinking’s tutors cover a number of subject areas, including accounting, biology, chemistry, math, physics, Spanish, and writing.
-Online students can access Smarthinking at no additional cost through Blackboard.
+TCC also provides academically certified, live 24-7 tutoring in multiple subject areas to online students.
+In most subjects, you can get one-on-one homework help in minutes in a number of subject areas, including accounting, biology, chemistry, math, physics, Spanish, and writing.
+Online students can access online tutoring at no additional cost.

 The Office of Accessibility Resource Services also provides tutoring support to deaf and hard of hearing students.
 Students needing an interpreter for their tutoring appointments should contact AR@tulsacc.edu at least 24 hours in advance of their tutoring appointment.